ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

 ## Before you start: request resource provision

-1. Create an account on the [challenge website](https://competitions.codalab.org/competitions/22955), as well as an [AWS account](https://aws.amazon.com/account/) (in any region except Beijing and Ningxia).
+1. Create an account on the [challenge website](https://competitions.codalab.org/competitions/26210), as well as an [AWS account](https://aws.amazon.com/account/) (in any region except Beijing and Ningxia).
 2. Register CelebA-Spoof Challenge 2020 using the created CodaLab account.
 3. Then, send your **AWS account id (12 digits)** and **an email address** to the orgnizers' email address: [celebaspoof@gmail.com](mailto:celebaspoof@gmail.com).
 We will allocate evaluation resources for you.
+(Very Important!)

 ## Install and configure AWS CLI
-Then you should install AWS CLI (we recommend version 2).
+AWS CLI (we recommend version 2) is required.
 Please refer to https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html.

 After installation, you should configure the settings that the AWS Command Line Interface (AWS CLI) uses to interact with AWS: